Introduction to Physics (Undergraduate Foundation)

 7

-Physical quantities have either magnitude alone (scalars) or magnitude and direction (vectors).
-This chapter defines this critical distinction and establishes the mathematical framework for vector algebra.
-Command of vectors is non-negotiable for describing forces, velocity, or fields.
-Key objectives: distinguish between scalars and vectors; resolve vectors into perpendicular components; and determine the resultant of vector addition and subtraction by calculation.
+Physical quantities have either magnitude (scalars) or magnitude and direction (vectors).
+This chapter defines this critical distinction and establishes the complete mathematical framework for vector algebra.
+Command of vectors is non-negotiable for describing forces, velocity, fields, or any change in physical systems.
+You will: distinguish scalars from vectors; resolve vectors into components; add vectors analytically; calculate scalar and vector products; and differentiate vector functions.

 Chapter lessons